JackPadalino/AMSCSApp/README.md

 - Need to delete all unused profile pictures from AWS S3 buckets - consider separating profile and creating a 'profile pics' model - this way you can associate pics with users, and delete all unused photos from db and AWS
-- Add links to student profile pictures on 'meet the team' pages
-- Link a student's profile to their forum and project posts
 - Change width of comment divs in forums
 - Save drafts functionality?
 - Add the ability to respond to comments (comment on comments!)